 The following is a sample of our most infamous critters.
 I mention them, not because I want to frighten you, but because I want you to be aware for your own safety … and theirs.

-Yup, we got'em.
+Yup, we got’em.
 Not only that, we have at least 5 different kinds.
 Western Diamondback; Mohave; Tiger; Blacktail; and Sidewinder.
 I remove a half dozen or so from our yard every spring and summer.
-I really don't care what kind they are.
-They're just not allowed in our yard.
-Rattlesnake season is roughly April - November.
+I really don’t care what kind they are.
+They’re just not allowed in our yard.
+Rattlesnake season is roughly April – November.
 I am told that the Mating season is June, but I have seen many mating pairs in August.
-I am told that birthing season is August, but I have seen many baby rattlers in April.
+I am told that the birthing season is August, but I have seen many baby rattlers in April.
+Perhaps they mean mating season.
+I have seen that in August.
 Go figure.

 To be sure, given their size, can still be hard to spot.
 The biggest one I ever caught in my yard was almost 15 feet long and weighed more than 300 pounds.
 OK, just kidding.
 He was a Diamondback, maybe five and a half feet long, and seriously upset when I picked him up with my handy snake grabber to transport him out of my yard.
 How do I know he was a he?
 I don’t.
 And don’t care.
 (Discuss the sexuality of snakes with your local herpetologist.
 Way beyond my pay grade.)

 Rattlesnakes are incredibly hard to spot.
 You can be standing within a foot of one and never know it … unless of course, it rattles.
 Evolution has given them an outer coating that blends wonderfully with their desert surroundings.
 I’ve almost stepped on one more than once.
 Be watchful.
 Their active time is April through November.

 Don’t Kill Them!